cowprotocol/services/database/README.md

 ### quote\_interactions

-Solver responding to quote request provides a list of interactions which need to be executed to fulfill the quote.
-This table stores these interactions.
-Later, when order is created basing on this quote, interactions are copied to `order_quote_interactions`.
+This table contains all interactions provided by the Solver in response to the /quote API request.
+When an order is created based on a quote, interactions of that particular quote is stored in `order_quote_interactions` table.
-Data in this table is removed together with the referenced quote, usually at quote expiration.
+Data in this table is removed at referenced quote expiration.

  Column             | Type    | Nullable | Details
 --------------------|---------|----------|--------